nicomazz/MyBlog/_drafts/lagazuoi-5-torri.markdown

 ![]({{"/assets/images/light_pollution.png" | absolute_url}})

 ## Long story short
 The weather forecast was really bad.
-Virtually every day percentages close to 100% of rain.
+Virtually every day percentages were close to 100% of rain.
 We therefore reserved different options.
 - **Lagazuoi**: With its 2800m it was also the most dangerous destination in the event of storms.
 So we decided to go here for the first night ¯\\_(ツ)_/¯
 - **5 Torri**: 2200m, near Lagazuoi, from "Rifugio Scoiattoli".
 We spent our second night here, under an incessant hail.
 We were not able to see the 5 towers before the next morning.
 - **Sorapis Lake**: The camping or bivouac is strictly prohibited here, with many signs and indications of fines.
 We therefore decided to go there only on the afternoon of the second day.